Comparisons12 min read

 Owns its server infrastructure US jurisdiction (5 Eyes)

-24/7 live chat support Ad blocker is pretty basic
+24/7 live chat support Basic ad blocker

 Strong, consistent streaming performance Past ownership controversies

-Polished apps across all platforms Slightly pricier month-to-month
+Polished apps across all platforms Pricier month-to-month

 Windscribe